dhub92/weather-app/README.md

 # Weather App
-A simple web application that shows weather of ten cities using React js and OpenWeatherMap API
+A simple web application that shows weather of ten cities using React js and OpenWeatherMap API.
+You can see the app working [here](https://dhub92.github.io/weather-app/)
 # Technologies used for this proyect
 * React js
 * Redux js